openclarity/docs.openclarity.io/content/docs/kubeclarity/runtime-scans/_index.md

 {{< include-headless "kubeclarity/intro-runtime-scans.md" >}}

-For details on the concepts of KubeClarity runtime scan, see {{% xref "/docs/kubeclarity/concepts/runtime-scans/_index.md" %}}.
+For details on the concepts of Kubernetes Security runtime scan, see {{% xref "/docs/kubeclarity/concepts/runtime-scans/_index.md" %}}.